All Episodes

 We don't have the whole speech, but here's what we do have.

-We must stop the white man and his Uncle Tom from stealing our elections.
+We must stop the white man and his uncle Tom from stealing our elections.

-We must not be afraid to turn a black out who votes against our interests.
+We must not be afraid to vote black and we must not be afraid to turn a black out who votes against our interests.

-And thousands are coming to the polls.
+that blacks are going to take the office over, and thousands are coming to the polls.

-We had no means of communicating with our people.
+But we had no means of communicating with our people.

 So it's a blessing that finally we will have a radio station to cover thousands of people.

-Uh and John Lewis said that there's not a hair of racism on his head or anywhere else on his body.
+Uh, and John Lewis said that there's not a hair of racism on his head or anywhere else on his body.

-There's not a shred of racism, any hair on his head or the rest of the body.
+It's the first time i've ever heard anybody say that there's not a shred of racism, any hair on his head or the rest of the body.

 What's Lewis thinking when he says that?

-Meanwhile, this is earlier this year, January.
+Meanwhile, this is earlier this year, january.

 Meanwhile, blacks are being elected left and right in this country.

-It might well be that the reason the partisan political operatives did not on their Sunday shows take this Shirley Sherrod story any further is that they didn't want any of this kind of stuff to uh eventually hit.
+It might well be that the reason the partisan political operatives did not on their Sunday shows take this Shirley Sherrod story any further is that they didn't want any of this kind of stuff to eventually hit.

 Sit tight, folks.